 However after years of quilting and talking to other quilters, I realized I could have bought at least one of my Berninas used and saved quite a bit of money.
 I have also sewed on other machines such as Janomes that a pretty nice too (and are less expensive).

-My friend Betty Anne has used/older Berninas that work wonderfully (I borrow one when I go over her house for a “Sew Day”).
-I now realize you do not always need the newest shiniest thing when it comes to sewing machines!
+I’ve also tried out used/older Berninas that work wonderfully and I now realize you do not always need the newest shiniest thing when it comes to sewing machines!